 The audio player displays the title along with an embedded thumbnail image.
 If there isn't an embedded image in your audio file, that element simply won't be displayed.

 On a personal computer, if you hover over a playing audio file, a progress bar will appear at the bottom.
-This is where you can navigate within the audio file and change settings.
+This is where you can navigate within the audio file and change playback settings.

-The audio progress bar shows where you are in playback.
-You can click anywhere on the bar to navigate to that point in the audio file.
+The progress bar shows where you are in playback.
+You can click anywhere on the bar to navigate to that point in the audio.
 This makes "fast forwarding" and "rewinding" simple.

 To the left of the audio progress bar is the volume slider.
 You can drag it up and down to adjust volume, or use your keyboard or mobile device volume buttons.

-If there are closed captions or a transcript attached to the audio you are listening to, you'll see a CC button to the right of the audio progress bar.
+If there are closed captions or a transcript attached to the audio you are listening to, you'll see a CC button to the right of the progress bar.
 If you click on the CC button, you'll be able to select the caption file you want to display.

 Now you have the option of downloading the caption file or the transcript to your device.